Moment maps and cohomology of non-reductive quotients: Non-reductive GIT

 \subsection{Blow-ups to ensure semistability coincides with stability}

+In the set-up of the Green--Griffiths--Lang conjecture, initially the condition (\ref{star}) that semistability coincides with stability in Definition \ref{def:s=ss} is not satisfied; however we can blow $X$ up to obtain a situation in which semistability does coincide with stability and then apply Theorems \ref{thm:mainA}-\ref{thm:mainintegration}.
+This blow-up construction works much more generally, in the reductive setting and in the non-reductive setting, as we will now explain briefly.
+Thus the requirement in Theorems \ref{thm:mainA}-\ref{thm:mainintegration} that semistability should coincide with stability is less restrictive than appears at first sight.
+The requirement for well-adaptedness is crucial, but can always be attained by twisting the linearisation by a suitable rational character without altering the action on $X$.

-Suppose now that a reductive group $G$ acts linearly on a projective variety $X$ which has some stable points, but also has semistable points which are not stable.
-In \cite{K2} it is described how one can blow $X$ up along a sequence of $G$-invariant subvarieties to obtain a $G$-invariant morphism $\tilde{X} \to X$ where $\tilde{X}$ is an irreducible projective variety acted on linearly by $G$ such that $\tilde{X}^{ss} = \tilde{X}^s$.
-The induced birational morphism $\tilde{X}/\!/G \to X/\!/G$ of the geometric invariant theoretic quotients is then an algorithmically determined partial desingularisation of $X/\!/G$, in the sense that if $X$ is nonsingular then the centres of the blow-ups can be taken to be nonsingular, and $\tilde{X}/\!/G$ has only orbifold singularities (it is locally isomorphic to the quotient of a nonsingular variety by a finite group action) whereas the singularities of $X/\!/G$ are in general much worse.
+Suppose that a reductive group $G$ acts linearly on a projective variety $X$ which has some stable points, but also has semistable points which are not stable.
+In \cite{K2} it is described how one can blow $X$ up along a sequence of $G$-invariant subvarieties to obtain a $G$-invariant morphism $\tilde{X} \to X$ where $\tilde{X}$ is a projective variety acted on linearly by $G$ such that $\tilde{X}^{ss,G} = \tilde{X}^{s,G}$.
+The induced birational morphism $\tilde{X}/\!/G \to X/\!/G$ of the geometric invariant theoretic quotients is then an algorithmically determined partial desingularisation of $X/\!/G$, in the sense that if $X$ is nonsingular then the centres of the blow-ups can be taken to be nonsingular, and $\tilde{X}/\!/G$ has only orbifold singularities whereas the singularities of $X/\!/G$ are in general much worse.
 Even when $X$ is singular, we can regard the birational morphism $\tilde{X}/\!/G \to X/\!/G$ as resolving (most of) the contribution to the singularities of $X/\!/G$ coming from the group action.

-The set $\tilde{X}^{ss}$ can be obtained from $X^{ss}$ as follows.
+The set $\tilde{X}^{ss,G}$ can be obtained from $X^{ss,G}$ as follows.
 There exist semistable points of $X$ which are not stable if and only if there exists a non-trivial connected reductive subgroup of $G$ fixing a semistable point.
-Let $r>0$ be the maximal dimension of a reductive subgroup of $G$ fixing a point of $X^{ss}$ and let $\calr(r)$ be a set of representatives of conjugacy classes of all connected reductive subgroups $R$ of dimension $r$ in $G$ such that
+Let $r>0$ be the maximal dimension of a reductive subgroup of $G$ fixing a point of $X^{ss,G}$ and let $\calr(r)$ be a set of representatives of conjugacy classes of all connected reductive subgroups $R$ of dimension $r$ in $G$ such that

 is non-empty.
 Then